 The Pouf

-When I grew up in the 70s we would have ottomans in our living room.
-Back then, we would call them poufs though.
-I remember at least two: one was covered with bright red artificial leather, with tassels at each corner and Cleopatra in gold (no comments, please) all around.
-The other one was from Spain, checkered in brown and black, probably artificial leather too, showing a huge ranch brand on top.
+Growing up in the ’70s, we had poufs in our living room – of course we did.
+I remember at least two of them very clearly.
+One was covered in bright red faux leather, with tassels on each corner and – brace yourself – gold Cleopatra figures all the way around.
+(No comments, please.)
+The other one came from Spain, checkered in brown and black, also probably faux leather, with a huge ranch-style brand stamped right on top.

 One square and four rectangles, joint with slip stitches, and a (mindless) pattern, consisting of four different rows (dc, nothing else) that I would be willing to translate and post upon request.